Skip to content

 Change system time format using the Dconf Editor

-Disclaimer: Dconf Editor is an advanced tool that allows you to change low-level system settings.
+Disclaimer: Dconf Editor is an advanced tool that allows you to change settings that affect the core of your system.
 It is not recommended for basic users as incorrect changes can affect your system stability.

 You must install this tool first.
 Learn how to install software here: How to add or remove software on Ubuntu Linux.